SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 `GetAllValues` does the following -
 - Invokes `C.length` to get the total number of linked list nodes
 - Invokes `C.getAllValues()` to get a pointer to an integer
-- We would like to free the memory held by the pointer to an integer returned from `C.getAllValues()`.
+- We would like to free the memory held by the pointer returned from `C.getAllValues()`.
 In order to do that, we need to invoke `C.free` and we use `unsafe.Pointer` which allows creating a pointer to any arbitrary type
-- In order to be able to invoke `C.free` or `C.malloc` we need to import `stdlib.h` in Golang code
+- In order to be able to invoke `C.free` or `C.malloc`, we need to import `stdlib.h` in Golang code
 - So far we have a pointer or let's say a C pointer.
 We need a way to convert that to Go slice.

 The expression `slice := (*[1 << 28]C.int)(unsafe.Pointer(intPointer))[:length:length]` is made up of 3 parts -